MarianaDwarka/marianadwarka.github.io/src/content/blog/approaching-ml.md

 ### Hyperparameter Optimization & Grid Search

-You can tune hyperparameters manually, our use an automated tuning strategy like random search or Grid search.
+You can tune hyperparameters manually, or use an automated tuning strategy like random search or Grid search.

 <img src="https://i.imgur.com/EJCrSZw.png">